Feyerabend/ABC80/abc802/README.md

   *globals*, thus no real gain of the structure were performed.
-* __SNAKE2.BAS__ - some more shakeing at the code strucure, but parameters to functions `FN` only allows single values when called (from variables) to be passed, thus limiting the usefulness as procedures or functions as we know them from (contmporary) other languages.
+* __SNAKE2.BAS__ - some more shakeing at the code strucure, but parameters to functions `FN` only allows single values when called (from variables) to be passed, thus limiting the usefulness as procedures or functions as we know them from (contemporary) other languages such as C or Pascal.

 ### ..